-FAITHS, in partnership with OCCUR, provides a free series of capacity building and technical assistance workshops for Bay Area faith-based organizations providing community services and development programs.
-These sessions focus on key organizational issues critical to effective program delivery and organizational sustainability.
-For more information, contact OCCUR at (510) 839-2440 or email@example.com.
-The “Model Built on Faith” workshop series information can also be found at www.amodelbuiltonfaith.org.
+In partnership with OCCUR, FAITHS provides capacity building and technical assistance workshops for Bay Area faith- and community-based organizations providing community services and civic engagement programs.
+These sessions focus on strengthening organizational and program effectiveness.
+For more information, visit amodelbuiltonfaith.org or contact OCCUR at (510) 839-2440 or firstname.lastname@example.org.